machado2/emule/readme.txt

---"What is the adresses.dat file for?"
+--"What is the addresses.dat file for?"

  You can enter a serverlist URL in that file. eMule will then get the serverlist from that URL at startup (when the option "Auto-update serverlist